KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/21-trial-test.md

 Its message: **radical responsibility.**
 Not every trial is intelligible from within the moment, yet each confronts us with the question of alignment under pressure.
-To face a trial consciously is to engage the forge of evolution—where pressure transforms potential into presence.
+To face a trial deliberately is to enter the forge of verification—where pressure discloses whether potential will resolve into coherence or fracture.

 The path of Centropy is a sequence of trials resolved:
 each test a turn in the Spiral,